borisdayma/dalle-mini/README.md

 emoji: 🥑
 colorFrom: red
 colorTo: blue
-sdk: gradio
+sdk: streamlit
-app_file: app/app_gradio_ngrok.py
+app_file: app/app.py
 pinned: false
 ---

-# DALL-E Mini
+# DALL·E Mini

 _Generate images from a text prompt_

 <img src="img/logo.png" width="200">

-Our logo was generated with DALL-E mini using the prompt "logo of an armchair in the shape of an avocado".
+Our logo was generated with DALL·E mini using the prompt "logo of an armchair in the shape of an avocado".

-You can also create your own pictures with the demo (TODO: add link).
+You can create your own pictures with [the demo](https://huggingface.co/spaces/flax-community/dalle-mini) (temporarily in beta on Huging Face Spaces but soon to be open to all).

 ## How does it work?